 • Single filer 65+: For a single filer who’s 65 or older, the deduction is higher: $13,600.

 • Married filing jointly.
 For these couples, the standard deduction is $24,000.

 • Married filing jointly 65+.
 If either one of you has reached age 65, add $1,300 to that figure for each of you who is considered a senior.
-So instead of $24,000, your deduction would be $26,600 if you’re both over the age of 65.
+According to Intuit, instead of $24,000, your deduction would be $26,600 if you’re both over the age of 65.

 3. Use the Social Security benefits worksheet.